‘We’ll end Visa booklets delay soon’

 By Emmanuel Elebeke

-The newly inducted Ambassadors from South East and South South regions of the country have vowed to end the issue of delay in visa booklets in their respective countries, saying that it will soon be a thing of the past.
+The newly inducted Ambassadors from South East and South South regions of the country have vowed to end the issue of delay in passport booklets in their respective countries, insisting that the delay will soon be a thing of the past.

 Nigerian Ambassador to Jamaica, Dominican Republic, Haiti and Belize, Maureen Tamuno from Rivers state, Amb.
-Tamuno while speaking at the event assured that with the new breed and wave of change brought into the Ministry of Foreign Affairs by the present administration, they had been adequately equipped and prepared to do their job with a new vigor and approach that would bring positive returns to the country.
+Tamuno while speaking at the event assured that with the new breed and wave of change brought into the Ministry of Foreign Affairs by the present administration, they are better equipped to do their job with a new approach that would bring positive returns to the country.

 She said: ‘‘There is a new breed and new wave of the crop of people that are Ambassadors, especially the Minister and Permanent Secretary.
 We just finished training.
-Very shortly, the issue of delay in visa booklets s will be things of the past.
+Very shortly, the issue of delay in passport booklets will be things of the past.

-‘‘We know what we are doing, we know we need to market Nigeria outside where the image and also bring in some things to stimulate the economy.
-We will like to work with you because you are employing labour.
+‘‘We know what we are doing, we know we need to market Nigeria outside and also bring in some things to stimulate the economy.
+We will like to work with E.F Network because it is an employing labour.

-‘‘We want thank President for the opportunity.
-We will not let Nigeria down, we will not let the President down and we will not let women down,’’ she said.
+‘‘We want to thank President Buhari for the opportunity.
+We will not let Nigeria down, we will not let the President down and we will not let women down,’’ Tamuno said.

-She however, charged Nigerian youths to be cultivate the culture of hard work and integrity, saying that it is only through service and honesty that they can succeed.
+She however, charged Nigerian youths to cultivate the culture of hardwork and integrity, saying that it is only through such means that they can succeed.

-‘‘In life, if you worked hard and it had not come, do not be discouraged.
+‘‘In life, if you work hard and you do not see the result, do not be discouraged.
 You need to market where you eat from.
-Service is very key.
-Do not think God does not see you, but serve with excitement.
-You need to be honest in service.
+Service is very key, do not think God does not see you, but serve with excitement and be honest in service.

 ‘‘Most people are in a hurry to get off, keep serving so that when your time comes, people will serve you.
-To the girls, the beautiful ones are not yet born.
-Keep on striving.’’
+To the girls, I say the beautiful ones are not yet born, keep on striving.’’

-Other Ambassadors who took their turns to address the youth, expressed the Federal Government’s commitment to improving the welfare of Nigerians in Diaspora, and thanked the President for given them the mandate to be part of such an improvement.

-They also thanked Mr. President for the honor done them and pledged to serve Nigeria and Mr. President with distinction.
+Other Ambassadors who took their turns to address the youth, expressed the Federal Government’s commitment to improving the welfare of Nigerians in Diaspora and thanked the President for the honor done them and pledged to serve Nigeria with distinction.

 READ ALSO: Nigeria faces worst recession in four decades — World Bank